Lemsford Ferry

 The Lemsford Ferry is a cable ferry in the Canadian province of Saskatchewan.
 The ferry carries Highway 649 across the South Saskatchewan River at Lemsford.
-The ferry is located near Lemsford Ferry Regional Park.
+Lemsford Ferry Regional Park, which closed at the end of 2019, is located near the ferry.

 The ferry is operated by the Saskatchewan Ministry of Highways and Infrastructure and is free of toll.
 The ferry operates only while the river is ice free, typically from mid April to mid November.
-During this time, the ferry runs on demand from 7:00 A.M.
-CST to midnight.
+During this time, the ferry runs on demand from 7:00 AM CST to midnight.
 The ferry is 16.7 m long, 6.7 m wide, and had a load limit of 18.5 t.
 The capacity of the ferry is six cars.

 The ferry carries approximately 10,000 vehicles a year.